sfc-gh-cguzman/ext-oauth-snowflake-cortex-agents/README.md

 A: Use refresh tokens to get new access tokens automatically.
 All three apps demonstrate this.

 **Q: Is this production-ready?**
-A: The auth flow is production-grade.
-Add proper error handling, monitoring, and session storage (Redis/database) for production use.
+A: The authentication flow is production-grade.
+For production deployment, add proper error handling, monitoring, logging, and persistent session storage (Redis or database).

 **Q: How much does this cost?**
 A: OAuth integration is included with Snowflake Enterprise Edition and above.
 Okta has free developer accounts.

----

-## 🎉 Getting Started
+## Getting Started

-Ready to implement secure OAuth for your Snowflake applications?
+To implement OAuth for your Snowflake applications:

-1. Start with `oauth_testing/` to understand the flow
+1. Review `oauth_testing/` to understand the OAuth flow
+2. Configure the Snowflake Security Integration
-2. Run `simple_app/` to see a complete application
+3. Run `simple_app/` to see a complete web application
-3. Explore `agent_app/` for advanced streaming features
+4. Explore `agent_app/` for streaming and multi-agent features
-4. Adapt the code for your use case
+5. Adapt the code for your specific requirements

-**Every user.
-Every query.
-Full attribution.
-Zero shared accounts.**

-That's the power of OAuth with Snowflake.
+This approach provides individual user attribution for every query, eliminating shared service accounts and improving security, compliance, and governance.